 "I love helping clients solve problems.
 When you’ve practiced law for a while you hopefully develop a pretty extensive toolkit—but the most important skill you can bring to the table is the ability to truly listen to your client’s needs."

-Ben advises his clients on a range of regulatory compliance issues affecting financial institutions and companies, including issues involving consumer protection requirements, such as: the Truth in Lending Act (Regulation Z); the Truth in Savings Act (Regulation DD); the Electronic Funds Transfer Act (Regulation E); unfair, deceptive, or abusive acts or practices (UDAAPs) under the Dodd-Frank Act; the Real Estate Settlement Procedures Act (RESPA); the federal Secure and Fair Enforcement for Mortgage Licensing Act (SAFE Act); the North Carolina SAFE Act; electronic transactions (such as the Electronic Signatures in Global and National Commerce Act (E-Sign Act)); the Uniform Electronic Transactions Act (UETA); and financial institution reporting, including the Bank Secrecy Act and requirements stemming from the U.S. Treasury Department’s Office of Foreign Assets Control (OFAC).
+Ben advises clients on a range of regulatory compliance issues affecting financial institutions and companies, including issues involving consumer protection requirements, such as: the Truth in Lending Act (Regulation Z); the Truth in Savings Act (Regulation DD); the Electronic Funds Transfer Act (Regulation E); unfair, deceptive, or abusive acts or practices (UDAAPs) under the Dodd-Frank Act; the Real Estate Settlement Procedures Act (RESPA); the federal Secure and Fair Enforcement for Mortgage Licensing Act (SAFE Act); the North Carolina SAFE Act; electronic transactions (such as the Electronic Signatures in Global and National Commerce Act (E-Sign Act)); the Uniform Electronic Transactions Act (UETA); and financial institution reporting, including the Bank Secrecy Act and requirements stemming from the U.S. Treasury Department’s Office of Foreign Assets Control (OFAC).

 In addition to working with various federal banking agencies (including the FDIC, Federal Reserve and Consumer Financial Protection Bureau) in addressing client needs, Ben has experience representing clients before the Office of the North Carolina Commissioner of Banks as well as in the North Carolina General Assembly.